Symmetrized topological complexity: Introduction

 We remark that the case $n$ even is already contained in \cite[Example 4.5]{BGRT}.
 Also, Don Davis \cite{Davis} has recently proved that $\TC^\Sigma(S^1)=2$ by elementary methods (using results from general topology).

 It should be noted that other cohomological lower bounds for $\TC^\Sigma(X)$ are available, using various flavours of equivariant cohomology.
 Indeed, if $h^*$ is any $\Z/2$-equivariant cohomology theory with products, then the cup-length of the kernel of $h^*(X\times X)\to h^*(\Delta X)$ provides a lower bound for $\TC^\Sigma(X)$.
 We have found ordinary Borel equivariant cohomology (with untwisted coefficients) insufficient for proving Theorem \ref{thm:spheres}.
 In theory, Bredon cohomology should be the right tool for proving lower bounds (as upper bounds); in practice, however, the difficulty of computing cup products in Bredon cohomology renders this impractical.
-In the end, the cohomology of symmetric squares proved to be the right setting for proving Theorem \ref{thm:spheres}, and perhaps more besides.
+In the end, the cohomology of symmetric squares proved to be the right setting for proving Theorem \ref{thm:spheres}, and more besides.
 For instance, Jes\'us Gonz\'alez has used calculations in the cohomology of symmetric squares of real projective spaces to calculate $\TC^\Sigma(\R P^m)$ when $m$ is a $2$-power \cite{Gonzalez}.

 The contents of the paper are as follows.
 In Section \ref{sec:prelim} we collect several results about $G$-fibrations and $G$-cofibrations which we will need in the sequel.
 In Section \ref{sec:Gsecat} we generalize various results of Schwarz \cite{Schwarz} to the equivariant setting, including a general dimension-connectivity upper bound for equivariant sectional category which we employ in Section \ref{sec:SymmTC} to prove Theorem \ref{thm:upper}.
 In the same section we prove the lower bound Theorem \ref{thm:lowerSP}.
 Section \ref{sec:MonoidalSymmTC} introduces monoidal symmetrized topological complexity and proves Theorems \ref{thm:MSvsS} and \ref{thm:lowerMonoidal}.
-Finally in Section \ref{sec:spheres} we apply the preceding results to calculate symmetrized topological complexity of spheres.
+The preceding results are applied in Section \ref{sec:spheres} to calculate symmetrized topological complexity of spheres.
+Finally, in Section \ref{sec:higher} we indicate which of our results generalize to symmetrized higher topological complexity, leaving open the question of determining the symmetrized higher topological complexity of odd spheres.